flowjs/flow-php-server/README.md

 }
 ```

-Make sure that `./chunks_temp_folder` path exists.
-All chunks will be save in this temporary folder.
+Make sure that `./chunks_temp_folder` path exists and is writable.
+All chunks will be saved in this folder.

 If you are stuck with this example, please read this issue: [How to use the flow-php-server](https://github.com/flowjs/flow-php-server/issues/3#issuecomment-46979467)